stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 soul rebelled at the ascendancy this creature had gained over her brother, and she reflected bitterly that the two had almost changed places as master and servant.

-  Night came without Clarendon&rsquo;s return to the house, and Georgina concluded that he was absorbed in one of his very longest sessions, which meant total disregard of time.
+  Night came without Clarendon's return to the house, and Georgina concluded that he was absorbed in one of his very longest sessions, which meant total disregard of time.
 She hated to retire without a talk with him about his sudden recovery; but finally, feeling it would be futile to wait up, she wrote a cheerful note and propped it before his chair on